4ndr3w/organizemusic/README.md

 musicorganizer
 ==============

-Quick node.js program that organizes your music library based off of metadata tags
+Quick node.js program that organizes your music library based on metadata tags

 #### Install
 ```